-Barbara Kruger: Thinking of You.
+Thinking of Yeu.
 I Mean Me.
-I Mean You.
-March 20-July 17, 2022 of the last two decades, and includes large-scale vinyl room wraps, multichannel video installations, and audio soundscapes throughout LACMA's campus.
+I Mean You. is a major exhibition devoted to the work of Barbara Kruger, one of the most significant and visible artists of our time.
+Spanning four decades, this exhibition is the largest and most comprehensive presentation of Kruger's work in 20 years; it spans her single-channel videos from the 1980s to digital productions of the last two decades, and includes large-scale vinyl room wraps, multichannel video installations, and audio soundscapes throughout LACMA's campus.
 As an active consumer and vigilant viewer of popular culture, Kruger grapples with the accelerated ways pictures and words instantaneously flow through media.
 How they are simultaneously played and re-played informs her most recent video works, which are an exhibition highlight.
 Thinking of You.
 I Mean Me.
 I Mean You. is a visually compelling gathering of groundbreaking artwork that is resonant, courageous, and crucial.